 - a.
-Demystify and simplify the AUDPF: Civil society should initiate a demystification strategy that breaks down the AUDPF away from the technical jargon and focus on its benefits for different stakeholder groups.
-This will form part of an awareness campaign and incorporate targeted workshops bringing together policy makers and legislative agenda setters to discuss how the AUDPF offers benefits that can trickle down to them and their electorates. - b.
-CSOs should monitor situations where the Executive seeks to unilaterally impose policies without recourse to stakeholder consultations and call on Parliaments to act on such occasions - c.
-CSOs should highlight the need to protect the digital rights of citizens and urge government, through advocacy, partnership and public education, to implement AU DPF-related legislation.
+CSOs should initiate a demystification strategy that breaks down the AUDPF away from the technical jargon and focuses on its benefits for different stakeholder groups.
+This will form part of an awareness campaign and should incorporate targeted workshops bringing together policy makers and legislative agenda setters to discuss how the AUDPF offers benefits that can trickle down to them and their electorates. - b.
+CSOs should monitor situations where the executive seeks to unilaterally impose policies without recourse to stakeholder consultations and call on parliaments to act on such occasions - c.
+CSOs should highlight the need to protect the digital rights of citizens and urge government, through advocacy, partnership and public education, to implement AUDPF-related legislation.

 - d.
 Civil society should advocate for and participate in the development of codes of conduct for companies and governments to use as a basis for monitoring good data governance practices. - e.
-Ensure accountability and transparency in AUDPF implementation through annual progress monitoring, shadow reports, and compliance reports.
+Ensure accountability and transparency in AUDPF implementation through annual progress monitoring, shadow reports and compliance reports.
 Foster feedback mechanisms for civil society and media, and support independent data audits for data quality and compliance assessment. - f.
-In order to build trust in the use of data, civil society will also lead by example through developing internal data policies to safeguard the both personal and non personal data of its stakeholders. - g.
-Advocate for the mainstreaming of the AUDPF with national data protection frameworks: we will advocate for the harmonisation of data systems across African countries to facilitate intercountry digital collaboration and data flows on trade and commerce.
+In order to build trust in the use of data, civil society will also lead by example through developing internal data policies to safeguard both personal and non-personal data of its stakeholders. - g.
+CSOs should advocate for the harmonisation of data systems across African countries to facilitate inter-country digital collaboration and data flows on trade and commerce.
 This harmonisation should prioritise data protection and respect for privacy while promoting economic cooperation.
-Civil society organisations will also lobby governments who have not yet ratified the African Union Convention on Cybersecurity and Data Protection (Malabo Convention), in order to increase governments' commitment to the Data policies. - h.
-Identify Digital Data Champions who will include experts and leaders across all stakeholder groups and sectors in data protection, telecom regulation, and government to support the implementation of the AUDPF Policy Framework.
+Civil society should also lobby governments who are yet to ratify the African Union Convention on Cyber Security and Data Protection (Malabo Convention), in order to increase governments' commitment to the AUDPF. - h.
+Identify digital data champions who will include experts and leaders across all stakeholder groups and sectors in data protection, telecom regulation and government to support the implementation of the AUDPF.